peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

      limit (see {{security}}), in which case "Blocked" (15) may be a suitable extended DNS error code.

-If the parent implements the first option, the convergence time (time between publication of a new CDS/CDNSKEY record in the child and propagation of the resulting DS) will decrease significantly, thereby providing improved service to the child zone.
+Implementing the first option will significantly decrease the convergence time (between publication of a new CDS/CDNSKEY record in the child and publication of the resulting DS), thereby providing improved service for the child.

-If the parent, in addition to scheduling an immediate check for the child zone of the notification, also chooses to modify the scanning schedule (to be less frequent), the cost of providing the scanning service will be reduced.
+If, in addition to scheduling an immediate check for the child zone of the notification, the scanning schedule is also modified to be less frequent, the cost of providing the scanning service will be reduced.

 Upon receipt of a NOTIFY(CSYNC) to the published address for CSYNC notifications, the same options and considerations apply as for the